fdnd-task/look-and-feel-corporate-identity/docs/layout-en-compositie.md

 ![](law-of-common-region.png)
 *Law of Common Region: Elements tend to be perceived into groups if they are sharing an area with a clearly defined boundary.*

 Bekijk eerst *Law of Common Region* van de website Laws of UX.
 Lees daarna het artikel *The Principle of Common Region: Containers Create Groupings*.
 Maak schetsen en aantekeningen bij het artikel.
-Maak daarna voorbeelden in Figma waarbij je de wet goed en fout toepast.
+Maak daarna een goed en een fout voorbeeld met de huisstijl-elemnenten van de opdrachtgever in Figma.

 #### Bronnen